A range of apps and electronic fluency devices are available to help with stammering.

 Do they help?

-Some people find AAF helpful, others don’t.
-There’s limited research on its effectiveness and results are mixed.
+Some people find AAF helpful, others don't.
 Each person is likely to respond differently, depending on their degree of stammering.
+There's not much research on its effectiveness and results are mixed.
 You may decide to use AAF mainly for more challenging situations, such as giving a speech.
 You can also use it as part of speech therapy – for example, to practise techniques.

 These apps can be used on a smartphone, tablet or computer and are generally free.

-Apps installed on a smartphone may or may not work on calls using the phone.
-You can look at the app description and reviews, but ultimately will need to test it on your phone.
+Apps installed on a smartphone may or may not work when using the phone.
+You can look at the app description and reviews, but ultimately you will need to test it on your phone.
 They usually work with a Bluetooth headset but this might add a further delay to the feedback.

-Here’s a list of apps (with links to their websites) which use altered auditory feedback (AAF).
-They play back your voice as you're speaking.
-The list isn't comprehensive and the fact we've included them doesn't mean we endorse them.
+Here's a list of apps (with links to their websites) which use Altered Auditory Feedback (AAF) or Delayed Auditory Feedback (DAF) (see above for details).
+Please note: this list isn't comprehensive and the fact we've included them doesn't mean we endorse them.

-Speech4good (aimed at Speech and Language Therapists as well as people who stammer).
+Speech4good (aimed at speech & language therapists as well as people who stammer).

-Before laying out the cash for an electronic fluency device, try using an app and get advice from a Speech and Language Therapist first.
+Before laying out the cash for an electronic fluency device, try using an app and get advice from a speech & language therapist first.
+See our Get Support section to find a therapist near you.

 There are two main types of device: